[HISTORY: Adopted by the Township Council of the Township of Evesham 3-19-2013 by Ord. No. 4-3-2013. Amendments noted where applicable.

 Eligible properties.
 Residential developments and/or neighborhoods which are identified by a sign placed at the development's primary entranceway shall be eligible to participate in the grant program.
 Particular neighborhoods that wish to apply and be considered for matching funding must be represented by a neighborhood association of at least one interested resident or a homeowner's association that is willing to effectuate the restoration and/or replacement of the entranceway signage.

 The property owner(s) and any person or entity holding an equitable or legal interest in the property are eligible to make application for monies under the sign grant program.
-All applications by any person or entity other than the property owner shall be supported by a notarized letter of permission from the property owner stating that there is no objection to the neighborhood association's restoration and/or replacement of the entranceway signage.
+All applications by any person or entity other than the property owner shall be supported by a notarized letter of permission from the property owner stating that there is no objection to the neighborhood association's restoration and/or replacement of the entranceway signage and/or landscaping.

 The neighborhood association is required to abide by all maintenance rules as established in § 160-75G of the Township Code and to ensure that all improvements or replacements satisfy any code requirements within the Township, including, but not limited to, zoning and building regulations.